An MFRW Author Post – and check out the other blogs on the hop!

 And I consider that my greatest accomplishment.

 Sure, I could say that I’m proud of the books I’ve released.
 I’m proud of the stories I spent thousands of hours bringing up to scratch.
 I’m proud that I completed National Novel Writing Month, that I run three successful websites with requisite newsletters and social media platforms that I have created and cared for from birth.
 I’m proud of my startup company and the fact that I graduated my beloved college Summa Cum Laude, I’m proud of the books I’ve read, the classes I’ve taken and adventures I’ve been so lucky to experience.
+I’m proud of each and every email from a publisher saying ‘congratulations,’ whether I decide to sign with them or not.

 All of this is true.
 I am proud of these things and I feel no compunction saying so.
 But my biggest accomplishment, in this challenging, ever-changing, continually frustrating career is that I’m still doing it.

 Because, of course, I’m not going anywhere.
 This press closing does not mark my final chapter in the romance industry.
 Of course not.
 I have too many stories to tell and characters to meet.
 There’s still so much to be done.
-No, this press closing only makes that journey more difficult, as I now have to determine what I want to do with the two books now looking for a home and I rearrange my publishing schedule and I lose beloved editors.

 Some days, it seems like it’d be a hell of a lot easier just to quit.
 But, of course, it wouldn’t.
 This isn’t a hobby, but a passion, a drive, a calling that doesn’t let go when times get tough – even though sometimes I wish it would.